danielgao20/hive/README.md

 ## Features

-- **Quick Profile Dropdown**: Ever wanted to see your name (my name) in a dropdown?
-Just click your profile pic!
+- **Quick Profile Dropdown**: Ever wanted to see my name in a dropdown?
+Just click the profile pic!
 - **Dark/Light Mode Magic**: Toggle between two NavBar themes with a flick of a switch!
 - **Friendly Buttons**: 'Back' and 'Finish' buttons that don't just sit there — they talk back with a message!